alexqfredrickson/notes/devops/kubernetes.md

 `kubectl api-resources` lists short names for API commands (like how `kubectl get namespaces` can be shortened to `kubectl get ns`).

+`kubectl rollout status` shows you the progress of a deployment.

+`kubectl scale` will adjust the number of replicas for a given deployment.

 ## Production Recommendations